MerginMaps/docs/src/layer/working_with_nonspatial_data.md

-# Working with non-spatial tables
+# Working with Non-spatial Tables

 Non-spatial tables are often a key part of a survey project.
 The tables can be used either on their own to add new data or alternatively as a link to a spatial layer (e.g. value relation).